City Guide: Portland

 One of the exhibits displayed in Portland Art Museum

-A recent Indigenous artist exhibition at the Portland Art Museum
+An Indigenous artist exhibit at the Portland Art Museum

-• Portland Art Museum – The greatest display of timeless art in Oregon with rotating exhibits and artists.
+• Portland Art Museum – The largest art museum in Oregon has rotating exhibits and a variety of artists.

-• Evergreen Aviation & Space Museum – More than 50 aircrafts are on display at this aviation museum just north of Salem.
+• Evergreen Aviation & Space Museum – More than 50 aircraft are on display at this aviation museum just north of Salem.

-• Columbia Gorge Discovery Center & Museum – Visit this interpretive center to learn all about Oregon’s Columbia River Gorge feature.
+• Columbia Gorge Discovery Center & Museum – Visit this interpretive center to learn all about the history, geology, and Indigenous inhabitants of the Columbia River Gorge.

-• Oregon Museum of Science and Industry (OMSI) – A large-screen theater, a planetarium, and exhibit halls educate the public about the scientific world.
+• Oregon Museum of Science and Industry (OMSI) – This museum features a large-screen theater, a planetarium, and exhibit halls to educate visitors about the scientific world.

 Oregon Travel Advice